What do I do with damaged money?

 If you have, what the government refers to as, “mutilated money” then you can send the cash off to the Treasury for exchange.

-“Mutilated currency’ is currency which has been damaged to the extent that: one-half or less of the original note remains; or its condition is such that its value is questionable and the currency must be forwarded to the Department of the Treasury for the examination by trained experts before any redemption is made.”
+“Mutilated currency’ is a currency that has been damaged to the extent that one-half or less of the original note remains, or its condition is such that its value is questionable and the currency must be forwarded to the Department of the Treasury for examination by trained experts before any redemption is made.”

 Damaged coins are handled differently.